ReactiveX/RxPY/README.rst

 the principles of ReactiveX and get the complete reference of the available operators.

-If you need to migrate code from RxPY v1.x, read the `migration
+If you need to migrate code from RxPY v1.x or v3.x, read the `migration
 <https://rxpy.readthedocs.io/en/latest/migration.html>`_ section.

 There is also a list of third party documentation available `here